-While the author knows of no known examples of paper-based, non-gravure intentional fakes, creation of these will probably not be far off, as prices for Curtis platinum prints, in particular, have soared.
+While we know of no examples of paper-based, non-gravure intentional fakes, creation of these will probably not be far off, as prices for Curtis’ platinum prints, in particular, have soared.
 Also, being largely in the public domain, innumerable Curtis images have been reproduced in everything from inexpensive knock-offs (ink jet prints, etc.) to fairly expensive platinum prints.

-Lastly, Curtis Centennial Project, Inc. has been creating contemporary, limited edition prints in a variety of media (cyanotype, silver, platinum, photolithograph etc.) since 1998.
-These posthumous, original prints (they are made from Curtis’ vintage negatives, not reproduced from prints) are clearly denoted by the contemporary copyright information embedded in each print (as well as other indicia).
+Curtis Centennial Project, Inc. has been creating contemporary, limited edition prints in a variety of media, including cyanotype, silver, platinum, photolithograph since 1998.
+These posthumous, original prints, made from Curtis’ vintage negatives, not reproduced from prints, are clearly denoted by the contemporary copyright information embedded in each print, as well as other indicia.
 While these have been widely exhibited internationally, few have come on the market for sale.

 Most of the smaller photogravures were originally bound in books and the larger ones were loose in portfolios.
 The folio size “tissue” photogravures were mounted on a “Vellum” type paper and over-matted with Van Gelder paper.
 Goldtones, being printed on glass, are never mounted but virtually always framed.
 The majority of the silver and platinum prints are unmounted but some platinum prints are adhered to single, double or triple layers of handmade, deckled edged, single weight paper.
 Some silver and platinum prints are occasionally mounted on heavy, stiff board.

-Negative sizes: Originally Curtis worked with large glass plate negatives up to 14 x 17 and possibly larger, later negatives (post 1900) were typically 6” x 8”.
-Curtis is believed to have created 40,000_50,000 negatives of North American Indians and at least 10-20,000 studio portraits, landscapes, Gold Rush and Harriman Expedition photographs.
+Originally Curtis worked with large glass plate negatives up to 14 x 17″ and possibly larger, later negatives (post 1900) were typically 6 x 8”.
+Curtis is believed to have created 40,000–50,000 negatives of North American Indians, and at least 10,000–20,000 studio portraits, landscapes, gold rush and Harriman expedition photographs.